NVIDIA/MinkowskiEngine/_sources/convolution_on_sparse.rst.txt

 | [Photo Credit: `Chris Choy <https://chrischoy.org>`_] |
 +-------------------------------------------------------+

 To efficiently compute the convolution on a sparse tensor, we must find how each non-zero element in an input sparse tensor is mapped to the output sparse tensor.
 We call this mapping a kernel map `[3] <https://arxiv.org/abs/1904.08755>`_ since it defines how an input is mapped to an output through a kernel.
-Please refer to the `terminology <terminology.html>`_ for more details.
+Please refer to the `terminology page <terminology.html>`_ for more details.

 References